-This area describes recommended projects and actions that address the mitigation goals of the Garfield County CWPP.
+This area describes recommended projects and actions that address the mitigation goals of the Chouteau County CWPP.
+The funding mechanism for both the State of Montana and BLM is directed toward projects that show collaboration between private, counties, tribes, state and federal partners.